UniversityOfHelsinkiCS/mobvita/documentation/NewRecommendationSystem.md

 directory contains components that are used in many views.

 ### Nice to know
-Till this date the production version still uses the old system and the new system is hidden behind boolean flags named TESTING_NEW_ENCOURAGEMENT in different files.
-Changing these to true activates the new system and disables the old one.

 In the file common.js there is also a boolean called showAllEncouragements.
 This boolean is meant for development purposes and will render every recommendation component inside the recommender, even if they dont meet their requirements to be rendered in.

-In the future it could be beneficial to try to get rid of the boolean "fcopen" for clarity.
+Also, in the future it could be beneficial to try to get rid of the boolean "fcopen" for clarity.
 It is now used to differentiate flashcard related recommendations from the others.

+### To do

+One thing we did not have time to fix about the system is with the bluecards recommendations.

+If you do your bluecards and don't write anything on them and just click through them, it doesn't show a recommendation.
+It should show the same recommendation as if you do them and get some incorrect ones, but now it shows nothing.
+So that is something that shoul be added.